Modi 2: in stock. Orders placed now ship in 1-3 business days.

 Modi 2: Improve Any Computer’s Sound

 Modi 2 plugs into virtually any computer—Windows, Mac, popular Linux distros, Intel Chromebooks, as well as iPhones and iPads.
-Just plug in via USB and go with no drivers in Standard Mode, up to 24/96 output.
-Switch to Expert Mode for extended high-res capabilities to 24/192.
-This will require drivers for Windows, but for no other OS (hello, Microsoft!)
+Just connect via USB and go with no drivers in Standard Mode, up to 24/96 output.
+Switch to Expert Mode (and install Windows drivers) for extended high-res capabilities to 24/192.

 Modi 2 Uber: The Complete Mini-DAC

 Honey, I shrunk the Bifrost!
 That’s the idea behind Modi 2 Uber.
 Like Bifrost, Modi 2 Uber offers USB, Toslink, and RCA inputs, each individually selectable via a front-panel button.
-It also has a more sophisticated analog section.
+It also has a more sophisticated analog section, with DC-coupled output.
 And, it’s ready for all sample rates, from 16/44.1 to 24/192.
-Again, Windows requires drivers.
-Alert to Microsoft: USB Audio Class 2 was, like, a decade ago.
-Please support it and stop requiring us to provide drivers.
-Seriously, Android phones support it.

 Need Volume Control?
 No Problem.